Ireland’s Kerry Way is one of the best multi-day walking Trails.

 You will note above that I wrote ‘half section by half section’ and it’s for good reason.
 The Kerry way is over 200 KM, which guidebooks typically breaks into 9 daily sections.
 Although you have some choices, the average daily distance remains circa 20KM, which for most represents quite an endurance test.
 Instead I prefer to walk half sections and to focus my attention on the best walking sections.
 In fact my Best of the Kerry Way Walking Holiday does just this.

 Walking between 10 and 14 km while taking time to soak in the views is perfect in my view.
 True, it requires additional logistical planning and local knowledge but it truly rewards your planning.
 With a pleasurable amount of walking each day, you’ll have magical experiences across woodland, upland, moorland and coastal sections.

-Over time, I’ve learned that our guests on Álaind Walking holidays prefer focusing on the best sections too.
+Over time, I’ve learned that Álaind Walking guests on our Kerry Way holidays prefer focusing on the best sections too.
 In so doing, they get the maximum Kerry Way experience from a manageable & enjoyable amount of effort.
-To a person, I find they’re excited about the next day’s walk, while also enjoying very relaxing evenings.
+To a person, they are excited about the next day’s walk, while also enjoying very relaxing evenings.